 EMMC memory has a performance similar to that of a hard disk in real uses

-Also, there are quite a few performance tests that let you know the write and read speed.
-Although these speeds are usually much slower than those of an SSD, they do allow us to use a device with relative normality for most uses, and we will find a performance similar to what we would see if we were using a hard drive.
+Also, there are quite a few performance tests that let you know the write and read speed emmc hard drive.
+Although these speeds are usually much slower than those of an SSD.
+They do allow us to use a device with relative normality for most uses.
+And we will find a performance similar to what we would see if we were using a hard drive.

-Therefore, as we recommended last week, it is not good to buy a very cheap laptop if we can afford to spend more money since we are going to find quite a few limitations.
+Therefore, as we recommended last week.
+It is not good to buy a very cheap laptop.
+If we can afford to spend more money since we are going to find quite a few limitations emmc hard drive.
 In this case, eMMC memory is slow and quite limited in storage capacity.
-For regular tasks such as browsing or watching videos, we may not notice it, but as soon as we want to perform tasks such as editing photos or videos, we will realize that we need something else.
+For regular tasks such as browsing or watching videos.
+We may not notice it, but as soon as we want to perform tasks such as editing photos or videos.
+We will realize that we need something else.